ottemo/styleguide/style/javascript-angularjs.md

     `PdpViewController` = `/pdp/view.controller.js`

-1. Use Function Declarations to hide implementation details Use function declarations to hide implementation details.
+1. Use Function Declarations to hide implementation details

     Keep your bindable members up top.
 When you need to bind a function in a controller, point it to a function declaration that appears later in the file.
 This is tied directly to the section Bindable Members Up Top.
 For more details see [this post](http://www.johnpapa.net/angular-function-declarations-function-expressions-and-readable-code/).

     Why?: Placing bindable members at the top makes it easy to read and helps you instantly identify which members of the controller can be bound and used in the View.
 (Same as above.)